fochoao/CPython/Doc/library/fractions.rst

       The :func:`math.gcd` function is now used to normalize the *numerator* and *denominator*. :func:`math.gcd` always return a :class:`int` type.
       Previously, the GCD type depended on *numerator* and *denominator*.

-   .. versionchanged:: 3.11
-      Underscores are now permitted when creating a :class:`Fraction` instance from a string, following :PEP:`515` rules.

    .. attribute:: numerator